 The competition was won by Alison Brooks Architects; notable for previously winning the UK’s three most prestigious awards for architecture: the Stirling Prize, the Manser Medal and the Stephen Lawrence Prize.

-The new site is being financed by a fundraising campaign in the period leading up to Exeter College’s 700th anniversary in 2014.
-The College will now work with the ABA team to develop the initial design.
+The new site was financed by a fundraising campaign in the period leading up to Exeter College’s 700th anniversary in 2014.
+The new Cohen Quad opened in March 2017.